xen0vas/xen0vas.github.io/_posts/2021-08-05-Win32-Reverse-Shell-Shellcode-part-3-Constructing-the-reverse-shell-connection.md

 <p align="justify">
-After compiling and running the above program we will have a fancy shell on our kali machine as seen at the screenshot below
+After compiling and running the above program we will have command execution on our kali machine as seen at the screenshot below
 </p>